Richard Burr: Early life, education, and business career

 Burr was born on November 30, 1955, in Charlottesville, Virginia, the son of Martha (Gillum) and Rev. David Horace White Burr.
-He graduated from Richard J. Reynolds High School in Winston-Salem, North Carolina, in 1974 and earned a B.A. in communications from Wake Forest University in 1978.
+In 1963, He moved to Winston-Salem, North Carolina He graduated from Richard J. Reynolds High School in Winston-Salem, North Carolina, in 1974 and earned a Bachelor of Arts degree in communications from Wake Forest University in 1978.
 In college, Burr played defensive back for the Wake Forest Demon Deacons football team.
-He is a member of the Kappa Sigma fraternity.
+He is a member of Kappa Sigma fraternity.

 Before running for Congress, Burr worked for 17 years as a sales manager for Carswell Distributing Company, a distributor of lawn equipment.
-He is a member of the board of Brenner Children's Hospital and the West Point Board of Visitors.

 U.S. House of Representatives

 In 1992, Burr ran against incumbent Representative Stephen L. Neal for the seat in the Winston-Salem-based 5th District and lost.
 He ran again in 1994 after Neal chose not to seek reelection, and was elected in a landslide year for Republicans.

 In the House, Burr authored the FDA Modernization Act of 1997.
 He also helped create the National Institute for Biomedical Imaging and Bioengineering.
 In the aftermath of the 9/11 attacks, he successfully sponsored amendments to improve defenses against bioterrorism.

 As a representative, Burr co-sponsored, with Senator Kit Bond, an amendment to the Energy Policy Act of 2003 relaxing restrictions on the export of specific types of enriched uranium that were first enacted in the Schumer Amendment to the Energy Policy Act of 1992.
 The original Schumer amendment placed increased controls on U.S. civilian exports of weapons-grade highly enriched uranium (HEU) to encourage foreign users to switch to reactor-grade low-enriched uranium (LEU) for isotope production.
 HEU is attractive to terrorists because it can be used to create a simple nuclear weapon, while LEU cannot be used directly to make nuclear weapons.
 Burr's amendment allowed exports of HEU to five countries for creating medical isotopes.

 Burr was reelected four times with no substantial opposition.
-He never received less than 62% of the vote, and ran unopposed in 2002.